 Storytelling is taking someone on a journey in the past and then returning him or her to the present.
 We may not remember a person—we do remember their story.
 We are taught how to write our stories but what about learning how to tell them?
-In this class, popular radio show host and award-winning educator, Dr. Hank, will help students craft the story that they want to tell.
-Through interactive exercises and learning to organize our rich experiences into a strong narrative, we can all become immortal through the best human connection—Storytelling!
+Each of us is born a blank page and leaves life as a full book.
+Our rich experiences are made up of meaningful episodes that fill those pages.
+In this class award-winning educator, Houston radio personality, and Moth story slam champion Dr. Hank will help students craft the story that they want to tell.
+We will explore why humans are natural stoytellers, consider features required to craft a strong story, and examine ways to prepare and learn stories we wish to share.
+Through interactive exercises and learning to organize our rich experiences into a strong narrative, we can all become immortal through the best human connection—Storytelling.
 (A limited enrollment class)

 This class is designed to teach the basic rules and skills of Mah Jongg, a game that originated in China, dating back to the time of Confucius.
 To this day, it remains the most popular game in Asia.
-The Mah Jongg set will be provided, but each student will need to purchase a Mah Jongg card.
+Mah Jongg is a fascinating rummy-like game, combining skill and luck, played with tiles rather than cards.
+There are several versions of the game, including American Mah Jongg and Chinese Mah Jongg.
+We will learn the American version.
+It uses a card of standard hands, which is published by the National Mah Jongg League in NYC and changes every year.
+The card tells exactly what combination of tiles is needed to win.
+The Mah Jongg set will be provided, but each student will have to purchase a Mah Jongg card.
 One can be purchased for $8.00 from the National Mah Jongg League 212-246-3052 or from Where The Winds Blow 281-578-7571.
-(A limited enrollment class)
+(This class will not meet February 26.
+A limited enrollment class)